f-ilustre/f-ilustre.github.io/index.md

 <p style="text-align: center;"> Philippines: New Tests and New Cases </p>

 This graph shows that the New Cases for March 2021 is close to the maximum New Cases which happened last August 2020.
-At the same time, it shows that the number of New Tests declined, increasing the gap between the two variables.
-Unfortunately, the value of the New Cases is way above the New Tests.
+At the same time, it shows that the number of New Tests declined.

 ![PH 1](images/PH1.png)